fpadula/visualcollisionarm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project uses a DRL algorithm (TD3) to perform a goal-reaching task for a robotic arm, while avoiding obstacles using camera images.
+This is the result of my master thesis, which can be found [here](https://www.teses.usp.br/teses/disponiveis/55/55134/tde-30082021-100712/en.php).

 ### Built With